Terraform by HashiCorp

 For information about rockitcloud provider releases, visit the official repository.

-The rockitcloud provider is included in the official Terraform register .
+The rockitcloud provider is included in the official Terraform registry .
 The provider page offers documentation on resources supported in K2 Cloud.

 Note